-- Relied on the data and other information supplied by the administrators of the scheme, as described in our Membership data report, dated 19 October 2023.
-The limitations set out in that report apply equally here. - · Used directed and scheme-set assumptions.
+- Relied on the data and other information supplied by the administrators of the scheme, as described in our Membership data report, dated 20 October 2023.
+The limitations set out in that report apply equally here. - · Used 'directed' and 'scheme-set' assumptions.

-DoF NI consulted the Government Actuary on the directed assumptions.
+HM Treasury has consulted with the Government Actuary on the 'directed' assumptions.
 These are reasonable in our opinion, as they meet the Government's policy objectives.

-The scheme-set assumptions were determined by DENI following GAD's recommendations.
-They are summarised in our Advice on assumptions report dated 19 October 2023.
+The 'scheme-set' assumptions were determined by Scottish Ministers following GAD's recommendations which were discussed with SPPA and are summarised in our Advice on assumptions report dated 20 October 2023.
 The limitations set out in that report apply equally here.